 An HOA cannot evict a homeowner or a tenant of a homeowner unless expressly authorized in the governing documents.
 The HOA also does not have the power to force a homeowner to evict their tenant.
 However, the HOA may have other powers or restrictions about rental properties in its governing documents.

-Can an HOA Enter Your Property in New Jersey?
+Can an HOA Enter a Homeowner’s Property in New Jersey?

-In New Jersey there is no provision in the law that allows an HOA to enter your property.
-However, most governing documents contain a provision allowing an HOA to enter your home as reasonably necessary to maintain common elements or shared utilities.
+In New Jersey there is no provision in the law that allows an HOA to enter a homeowner’s property.
+However, most governing documents contain a provision allowing an HOA to enter a homeowner’s house as reasonably necessary to maintain units, common elements, or shared utilities.

-Common elements are the shared spaces in and around your house that are collectively owned by the HOA, such as a pool.
+Units are solely used by the property owners, but have certain spaces that require maintenance by the HOA, such as balconies.
+Common elements are the shared spaces in and around a homeowner’s house that are collectively owned by the HOA, such as a pool.
 Shared utilities may include water or sewage that are provided directly through the HOA.

-Except in the case of an emergency, the HOA must generally give prior notice before entering your property.
+Except in the case of an emergency, the HOA must generally give prior notice before entering a homeowner’s property.
 Typically, an HOA will give 1-2 weeks’ notice, but notice requirements are determined by the governing documents.

-Where Do I File a Complaint Against my HOA in New Jersey?
+Where Do Homeowners File Complaints Against Their HOA in New Jersey?

 The venue for filing a Complaint against an HOA in New Jersey depends on the complaint.

-For complaints under PRDEFDA, homeowners must file a complaint using an alternative dispute resolution (“ADR”) forum.
-ADR procedures can be either mediation (a guided attempt to work the matter out) or arbitration (a more formal proceeding ending with a decision).
+For complaints under PREDFDA, homeowners must file a complaint using an alternative dispute resolution (ADR) forum.
+ADR procedures can be either mediation (a neutral person to help resolve the conflict) or arbitration (a third party resolves the dispute ending with a decision).
 The specific forum and procedures must be designated in the governing documents.

 For any other complaints, a homeowner can bring a claim in state court in the appropriate county.

-Joining & Leaving an HOA in New Jersey
+Joining and Leaving an HOA in New Jersey

-In New Jersey, if you purchase a home in a neighborhood with a preexisting HOA, you are required to join and abide by the HOA rules.
-You should be presented with documents explaining the HOA and its rules at the closing for your home purchase.
+In New Jersey, if a person purchase a home in a neighborhood with a preexisting HOA, they are required to join and abide by the HOA rules.
+The homeowner should be presented with documents explaining the HOA and its rules at the closing of the home purchase.

-If you bought a house in a neighborhood with an HOA you cannot simply leave or opt-out of the HOA.
-To leave an HOA you can sell your house or you can try to petition the HOA to have your home removed, but there is no guaranteed right that the petition will be granted.
+If a person bought a house in a neighborhood with an HOA, they cannot simply leave or opt-out of the HOA.
+To leave an HOA, the homeowner can sell their house or try to petition the HOA to have the home removed, but there is no guaranteed right that the petition will be granted.

 How to Dissolve an HOA in New Jersey